 Can I learn boxing online?

-We can learn the basics from well-made video tutorials, such as punching skills, easy combos, stance, footwork, etc. Pugilism is relatively easy to pick up but hard to master.
+We can learn the basics from well-made video tutorials, such as punching skills, easy combos, stance, footwork, etc. from boxers.
+Pugilism is relatively easy to pick up but hard to master.

 If you want to be a “real” boxer, a coach and someone to fight with (a sparring partner) are essential.
-Without them, you can’t master the skills and techniques that are required for a match.
+Without boxing classes, you can’t master the skills and techniques required for a match.

 What to buy to start boxing?

-Well, to get started, you don’t need anything because shadow boxing is the first step.
+Well, to get started, you don’t need to buy boxing gear because shadow boxing is the first step.
 Once you get familiar with the basic punches, proper footwork, stance, etc., you can get a heavy bag, hand protection, and footwear.
 Keep in mind that it requires research and a dedicated space to find the optimal gear for you.

 What is the best box application?